MikeyBeez/Ollama_Agents/docs/architecture_guide.md

 ## 🏗️ System Architecture Overview

-AI_Functions is designed with modularity and flexibility in mind.
+Ollama_Agents is designed with modularity and flexibility in mind.
 Here's a high-level view of how the components fit together:

 ```mermaid
 graph TD